EMBRYOPSIDA Pirani & Prado

-2. Vitoideae Eaton

-Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed branch tendrils; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves opposite, spiral or two-ranked, (simple; unequal pinnate), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate); inflorescences leaf-opposed (terminal); (flowers 4-merous); (K lacking vascular traces), (C connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary gynoecial, lobes alternating with A, also annular (investing G; 0); G , transverse or vertical, (style long); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument (1 - Vitis)2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; seed coat ingrowths at raphe [seed ± T-shaped in transverse section]; raphides in the seed coat, palisade 1-2 layered, (cells isodiametric - Cissus group); n = 10-16, 19, 20.
+Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed branch tendrils; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves opposite, spiral or two-ranked, (simple; unequal pinnate), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate); inflorescences leaf-opposed (terminal); (flowers 4-merous); (K lacking vascular traces), (C connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary gynoecial, lobes alternating with A, also annular (investing G; 0); G , collateral or superposed, (placentation parietal), (style long); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument (1 - Vitis)2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; seed coat ingrowths at raphe [seed ± T-shaped in transverse section]; raphides in the seed coat, palisade 1-2 layered, (cells isodiametric - Cissus group); n = 10-16, 19, 20.

 14/825: Cissus (350), Cyphostemma (150: ?= Vitis), Ampelocissus (100), Tetrastigma (95), Vitis (65), Cayratia (65).
 Pantropical and (warm) temperate (map: from Wickens 1976; Meusel et al. 1978; Morley & Toelken 1983; Lombardi 2000; Fl.
 China 12.
 2007; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010; Australia's Virtual Herbarium xii.2012; Fl.
 Pakistan).
 [Photo - Flower]

 Age.
 Fossil leaves assigned to Vitoideae are reported from the Late Cretaceous (see R. Burham's Fossil Record of Climbers for references), although wood (Wheeler " LaPasha 1994; Smith et al. 2012) and the distinctive seeds of the family are found only somewhat later.
 The latter in particular are quite common in both North America and Europe in Tertiary deposits.
 There are more than twelve seeds per berry in some of these extinct Vitaceae, which suggests a gynoecium unlike that of any extant member of the family (Manchester & Chen 2009).
 Vitacean fossil woods also have unexpected character combinations (Wheeler & LaPasha 1994).
 Fruits that can be placed in crown-group Vitaceae have recently been found in the Deccan Traps in intertrappean cherts and dated to somewhere around/a little before the K/C boundary ca 66 m.y.a.
 (Manchester et al. 2013: to 6 seeds/fruit).

-{Updated}